 GIMP - can't afford Photoshop?

-Inkscape - vector
+Inkscape - vector drawing

-InfraRecorder - CD/DVD
+InfraRecorder - CD/DVD burning

 Handbrake - convert videos, including DVD extraction